ViennaTools/ViennaPS/README.md

 ## GPU Acceleration (Experimental)

 As of version 3.4.0, ViennaPS supports GPU acceleration for the ray tracing part of the library.
 This feature is still experimental and may not work on all systems.
-Details on how to enable GPU functionality can be found in the [documentation](https://viennatools.github.io/ViennaPS/inst/).
+Details on how to enable GPU functionality can be found in the [documentation](https://viennatools.github.io/ViennaPS/inst/gpu.html).

 ## Basic Examples

 ### Building

 The examples can be built using CMake:
-> __Important__: Make sure all dependencies are installed and have been built previously

 ```bash
 git clone https://github.com/ViennaTools/ViennaPS.git